 After the closure of the Tegel Airport almost 30,000 residential units will be able to be built on the actual grounds and in their extended radius, which will bring considerable relief to the situation in the Berlin housing market.
 Moreover, in Spandau and Reinickendorf consideration is being given to environmentally protected areas in order to keep the appreciation pressure low after closure of the airport.
 In addition, the tools of the Federal Government (rent curbs) will take effect here.
 Furthermore, for the environs of the airport site a plan known as the Integrated Urban Development Concept (German Acronym ISEK) "Berlin TXL Surrounding Area" has been developed.
 The objective is to network the Urban Tech Republic and Schumacher Quartier as closely as possible with the existing city districts all around.

-To ensure that many people can enjoy this special place before construction begins, guided tours are already taking place on Tuesdays and from Thursday to Sunday.
-The two-hour outdoor walks on the airport grounds start at 2 or 4 pm and can be booked at https://museumsdienst.berlin.
+To ensure that many people can enjoy this special place before construction begins, free guided tours are already taking place at the moment.
+You can find more information about our two-hour outdoor walks on the airport grounds on our website.

 Outside of these offers, the area is inaccessible and secured against unauthorised access.
-As soon as the respective construction phases are completed, the site will gradually become accessible to the public.
+As soon as the respective construction phases are completed, the grounds will gradually become accessible to the public.

 Very many.
 In addition to the huge landscape zone, access to which will be free, numerous attractive sports and exercise facilities are planned: playgrounds, multi-purpose sports facilities, and fitness and health stations along jogging paths.
 On the surface of the landing strip and the taxiway there will be a roller derby track, a street skateboarding park, a streetball facility, a bicycle parcours, and a calisthenics parcours, among many other offerings.
 On the green spaces of the park there are plans for a rock-climbing gym, a soccer field, and an area for frisbee golf, as well as an outdoor fitness area.